 Sanghi and Arya \cite{sanghi2017survey} presented a review of the methods and metrics used in keystroke dynamics.
 This paper described various applications of keystroke dynamics as well.
 Sadikan, Ramli, and Fudzee \cite{sadikan2019survey} performed a comprehensive analysis of the applications of keystroke dynamics.
-From this paper, we mention the latest applications of keystroke dynamics.
+In this paper, we describe the latest applications of keystroke dynamics.
 Tewari \cite{tewari2022keystroke} discussed only deep learning algorithms for keystroke dynamics.
-Conversly, in this paper we focus on many differing types of algorithms for keystroke dynamics.
+This paper provides a more comprehensive description of various types of keystroke dynamics algorithms.

-In this survey, we present keystroke dynamics performance metrics, the latest benchmark datasets for keystroke dynamics, state of the art keystroke authentication algorithms, keystroke data processing techniques, keystroke dynamics for touch screen and mobile devices, the current applications of keystroke dynamics.
-This paper is a detailed reporting of the current keystroke dynamics research works and is a guideline for future researchers.
+To summarize, this survey covers keystroke dynamics performance metrics, the latest benchmark datasets for keystroke dynamics, state-of-the-art keystroke authentication algorithms, keystroke feature engineering techniques, keystroke dynamics for touch screen and mobile devices, and the most important applications of keystroke dynamics.

 \autoref{table:ComparisonSurvey} shows a comparison of existing surveys on keystroke dynamics.
-This paper surveys recent papers on keystroke dynamics.
-We highlight their unique contributions, advantages and disadvantages.
-We have categorized the studies based on their contribution to one of the following categories: keystroke datasets, keystroke authentication algorithms, significance of keystroke data preprocessing techniques, keystroke authentication on touch screen and mobile devices, applications of keystroke dynamics.
+We highlight their unique contributions, advantages, and disadvantages.
+We have categorized the studies based on their contribution to one of the following categories: keystroke datasets, keystroke authentication algorithms, keystroke feature engineering approaches, keystroke authentication on touch screen and mobile devices, and applications of keystroke dynamics.